 Applied Jazz Saxophone, Jazz Improvisation, Jazz Orchestra, Jazz Theory, Jazz Arranging, Jazz Pedagogy, Jazz History

-Jimmy Greene is Coordinator of Jazz Studies and Assistant Professor of Music at Western Connecticut State University.
-He teaches applied jazz saxophone, jazz history, jazz pedagogy, jazz improvisation, jazz theory, jazz arranging, conducts the jazz orchestra and was awarded a 2013 Outstanding Faculty Award for his efforts.
-Previously, he served as Assistant Professor of Jazz Saxophone at the University of Manitoba, Visiting Assistant Professor of Music at Purchase College (State University of New York) and Artist Teacher at the Jackie McLean Institute of Jazz at the Hartt School (University of Hartford).
-Greene has given clinics and master classes throughout the United States, Canada, Brazil, Israel and Russia.
-Three of his former students have been named semi-finalists in the prestigious Thelonious Monk Institute International Jazz Competition and 18 student musicians and small ensembles under Greene’s direction have won DownBeat Magazine Student Music Awards.
+Dr. James Greene is Co-Coordinator of Jazz Studies and Associate Professor of Music at Western Connecticut State University and was awarded a 2013 Outstanding Faculty Award for his efforts.
+Prior to his WCSU appointment, Dr. Greene taught at the University of Manitoba, SUNY Purchase and the Hartt School.
+Dr. Greene has given clinics and master classes throughout the United States, Canada, Brazil, Israel and Russia.
+Three of his former students have been named semi-finalists in the prestigious Thelonious Monk Institute International Jazz Competition and 18 student musicians and small ensembles under Dr. Greene’s direction have won DownBeat Magazine Student Music Awards.